DjPasco/DCFileWatcher/README.md

 # DCFileWatcher
  DCFileWatcher is a filter written in C++ (on Windows platform) that accepts the hot folder path and backup folder path, backing up any file that is created or modified in the chosen folder.

+ Application can delete file if the new file name has "delete_" prefix.
+ Application can delete file at specific time if the new file name has "delete_2021-05-24 05-06-15" prefix.

 # How to build
  Application is created, modified and tested with Visual Studio 2017.
 All required project files are included in the repository.
  Just open DCFileWatcher.vcxproj and compile.